-Spark is a general data-processing engine focused on in-memory distributed computing uses cases.
 Spark API's are available in Scala, Python, Java and recently were added for R.

 The Spark Ecosystem

 The Spark Ecosystem

 Spark consists of a core library.
 Spark SQL, Streaming, ML-Lib (for machine learning applications) and GraphX were built upon it.
 Spark SQL and is Dataframe concept have exploded in popularity recently as there have been many performance improvements.
 GraphX is very new and currently not supported by anyone.